 The ATS Challenge

 Applicant Tracking Systems filter CVs before human eyes ever see them.
-StandOut CV provides detailed tips on creating documents that satisfy both technological and human readers.
 Your CV needs strategic keyword placement, clean formatting, and standard section headings to pass these digital gatekeepers.

 Key ATS considerations include: